-Charlton finished the regular season with 19 tackles, including three sacks, and a pass defended in 16 games.
+Charlton finished the regular season with 27 tackles, including only one sack, in 11 games.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|